England - Scotland, EURO 2020: Video highlights, reaction, recap

-Scotland will be the happier of the two United Kingdom nations after Steve Clarke and the Tartan Army secured a 0-0 draw with England in the sides’ EURO 2020 Group D clash at Wembley Stadium in London, England, on Friday.
+Scotland will be the happier of the two United Kingdom nations after Steve Clarke and the Tartan Army secured a 0-0 draw with England in the sides’ EURO 2020 Group D clash at Wembley Stadium in London on Friday.

 [ MORE: Player ratings | EURO 2020 hub ]